 Bank accounts, rejoice!
 IUI’s way less expensive than fertility procedures like in vitro fertilization (IVF).
 But it’s still gonna cost you some green for fertility testing, prep, and the procedure itself.

 Depending on your insurance coverage and doctor’s fees, IUI generally costs about $300 to $1,000 without insurance (not including ultrasounds, lab tests, or semen analysis).
 For comparison, IVF can cost up to $15,000 or more out-of-pocket.

-Some states have laws that make health insurance companies pay for some or all of fertility treatment if you meet certain requirements.
+Some states have laws that make health insurance companies pay for some or all fertility treatment if you meet certain requirements.
 Others offer zilch.
-If you’re not sure about your options, check out The National Infertility Association to learn more about coverage in the U.S. and chat with your insurance provider.
+If you’re not sure about your options, check out The National Infertility Association to learn more about coverage in the United States and chat with your insurance provider.

 The success rate of IUI depends on a few factors, including:

-- age (less effective for those over 40, especially after 3 cycles)
+- age (less effective for people above 40, especially after 3 cycles)

 - the underlying infertility diagnosis

 - whether fertility drugs are used

 Overall, IUI’s success rate per cycle isn’t super high compared to fertility treatments like IVF.
 But since IUI’s a lot cheaper and less invasive, doctors often recommend it before trying IVF.
 Let’s look at some stats.

 According to a 2013 study, IUI success rates varied from 5 to 15 percent per cycle in women under 40 (up until the sixth cycle).
 A research review estimated IUI’s success rate was about 10 to 20 percent per cycle.